uwe-app/website/site/docs/tutorials/create-workspace.md

 Remember to replace `example.com` with your website domain name if you plan to use the workspace.
 {{/note}}

-Currently, workspaces can only contain projects they may not contain other workspaces; if this restriction affects you please let us know in the [community discussions](https://github.com/uwe-app/community/discussions).

 {{#> note label="Learn how to"}}
 {{toc from="h2" tag="ul"}}
 {{/note}}